 For example in core subjects such as math, Matific offers an award-winning out of the box solution for distance learning at the school, district, state, or national level.
 It provides thousands of curriculum-aligned activities and worksheets in over 40 languages and combines this with robust reporting for teachers, administrators, or Ministries of Education.
 Other companies such as Class.me provides tools to help students avoid digital information overload and to communicate more easily with teachers and peers using real-time chat apps, on-demand online tutors, assessment tools for teachers, and a private communication network customized to each school, class and age group.

 Not just content but engagement too.

-In a interview with Israel21C last year, Avi Warshavsky the CEO of MindCET, the ed-tech innovation unit of Israel’s nonprofit Center for Educational Technology, said that “most technical issues surrounding distance learning are easily solved, however communication, time-management and self-learning difficulties are harder to address.”
+In an interview with Israel21C last year, Avi Warshavsky the CEO of MindCET, the ed-tech innovation unit of Israel’s nonprofit Center for Educational Technology, said that “most technical issues surrounding distance learning are easily solved, however communication, time-management, and self-learning difficulties are harder to address.”
 Hence other companies, such as Composica helps organizations create compelling and highly interactive e-learning content.
-Its flagship product, allows real-time collaboration and provides rich development features without the need for programming while being capable of delivery on any device.
+Its flagship product allows real-time collaboration and provides rich development features without the need for programming while being capable of delivery on any device.

-This vibrant e-learning ecosystem is supported by organisations like EdTech Israel, a national business hub that successfully connects the Israeli Education business sector with international entrepreneurs, investors, and business partners and collaborates with other national EdTech hubs to share knowhow, and build business relationships in education innovation all around the world.
+This vibrant e-learning ecosystem is supported by organizations like EdTech Israel, a national business hub that successfully connects the Israeli Education business sector with international entrepreneurs, investors, and business partners and collaborates with other national EdTech hubs to share knowhow, and builds business relationships in education innovation all around the world.